bruvellu/terebratalia-wnts/2-text/wnt.md

 To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in embryos from late blastula to competent larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).

-*wnt1* is expressed at the posterior lip of the blastopore in gastrula stages (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).
+*wnt1* is expressed at the posterior lip of the invaginating blastopore in blastula and gastrula stages (@fig:ligands1, @fig:s-ligands1, and @Vellutini2016-lq).
-This domain expands laterally, forming a broad posterior ventral band of *wnt1* expression in the early larva, which encircles a subdivision of the pedicle lobe in subsequent stages.
+This domain expands laterally, forming a ventral band at the anterior most portion of the pedicle lobe in the early larva which, in the late larva, corresponds to the ventral shell primordium.
-From the late gastrula stage, *wnt1* is also expressed anteriorly in a narrow stripe around the posterior region of the apical lobe and the dorsal shell primordium (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).
+From the late gastrula stage, *wnt1* is also expressed in a narrow stripe around the posterior region of the apical lobe and in the dorsal shell primordium.
+In the late larva, the apical lobe expression fades and a new domain appears encircling a posterior subdivision of the pedicle lobe.

 *wnt1t* expression domains differ significantly from its paralog.
-We detect *wnt1t* transcripts in a single apical spot on the dorsal region of the gastrula stages (@fig:ligands1 and @fig:s-ligands).
+We detect *wnt1t* transcripts in a single apical spot on the dorsal region of the gastrula stages (@fig:ligands1 and @fig:s-ligands1).
 This single spot becomes fragmented into bilateral domains in the early larva, which disappear in the late larva.
-Three novel *wnt1t* domains appear in larval stages, a central patch of ventral tissue posterior to the mouth, a ring domain beneath the mantle lobe, and a posterior spot in the terminal tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
+Three novel *wnt1t* domains appear in larval stages, a central patch of ventral tissue posterior to the mouth, a ring domain beneath the mantle lobe, and a posterior spot in the terminal tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands1).

 *wnt2* is only expressed in the late gastrula and early larva stages.
-Broad bilateral bands encircle the posterior portion of the apical lobe almost entirely, and only the ventral and dorsal midlines are cleared from *wnt2* expression (@fig:ligands1 and @fig:s-ligands).
+Broad bilateral bands encircle the posterior portion of the apical lobe almost entirely, and only the ventral and dorsal midlines are cleared from *wnt2* expression (@fig:ligands1 and @fig:s-ligands1).

-*wnt4* is expressed at the posterior end of the embryo during gastrula stages and acquires a subterminal position within the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
+*wnt4* is expressed at the posterior end of the embryo during gastrula stages and acquires a subterminal position within the pedicle lobe (@fig:ligands1 and @fig:s-ligands1).
 The pattern is similar to *wnt1*, but *wnt4* transcripts are localized more dorsally ({@fig:s-doubles}A--C).

 *wnt5* is expressed in three distinct domains---in the apical, mantle, and pedicle lobes, respectively.
 In the early gastrula, *wnt5* transcripts line the posterior blastopore lip in a band narrower than the *wnt1* domain (@fig:ligands1 and {@fig:doubles}A).
-This posterior domain maintains a terminal position until the late larva stage when the tip of the pedicle lobe is cleared (@fig:ligands1 and @fig:s-ligands).
+This posterior domain maintains a terminal position until the late larva stage when the tip of the pedicle lobe is cleared (@fig:ligands1 and @fig:s-ligands1).
-*wnt5* is also expressed in broad territories around the apical and mantle lobes from mid gastrula to early larva (@fig:ligands1 and @fig:s-ligands).
+*wnt5* is also expressed in broad territories around the apical and mantle lobes from mid gastrula to early larva (@fig:ligands1 and @fig:s-ligands1).
-While the apical lobe domain fades in the late larva, the mantle lobe expression of *wnt5* remains strong on the leading edge of the growing mantle tissue (@fig:ligands1 and @fig:s-ligands).
+While the apical lobe domain fades in the late larva, the mantle lobe expression of *wnt5* remains strong on the leading edge of the growing mantle tissue (@fig:ligands1 and @fig:s-ligands1).
 The expression domains of *wnt5* and *wnt1* occupy distinct regions along the anteroposterior axis that coincide with the subdivisions of the larval lobes ({@fig:doubles}B,C and {@fig:s-doubles}G).

-*wnt6* transcripts localize to the posterior blastopore lip until the late gastrula stage (@fig:ligands1 and @fig:s-ligands).
+*wnt6* transcripts localize to the posterior blastopore lip until the late gastrula stage (@fig:ligands1 and @fig:s-ligands1).
-This domain is cleared in the early larva stage, and *wnt6* is activated in the mid-body endoderm (@fig:ligands1 and @fig:s-ligands).
+This domain is cleared in the early larva stage, and *wnt6* is activated in the mid-body endoderm (@fig:ligands1 and @fig:s-ligands1).
 In the late larva, we also detect *wnt6* expression in the apical and pedicle lobes (@fig:ligands1).

-*wnt7* initiates as a lateral pair of anterior stripes that progressively extend around the entire embryo circumference in the early larva stage (@fig:ligands1 and @fig:s-ligands).
+*wnt7* initiates as a lateral pair of anterior stripes that progressively extend around the entire embryo circumference in the early larva stage (@fig:ligands1 and @fig:s-ligands1).
 This *wnt7* stripe demarcates the apical--mantle boundary and overlaps with *engrailed*-expressing cells at the anteriormost region of the mantle lobe ({@fig:doubles}G,H and {@fig:s-doubles}I; see also [@Vellutini2016-lq]).
 In the early larva, a posterior stripe of *wnt7* appears on the pedicle lobe demarcating another boundary, the subdivision of the pedicle lobe into subterminal and terminal regions.
 This stripe is positioned between the posterior territories of *wnt1* and *wnt5* in the pedicle lobe and partially overlaps with the *engrailed* domain ({@fig:doubles}G,H and {@fig:s-doubles}I).

-*wnt8* expression is broadly upregulated on the vegetal pole of the blastula stages (@fig:profiling and @fig:s-ligands).
+*wnt8* expression is broadly upregulated on the vegetal pole of the blastula stages (@fig:profiling and @fig:s-ligands2).
-At the gastrula stage, the transcripts are cleared from the anterior blastopore lip, and two distinct domains remain: a pair of broad lateral territories in the apical lobe, and a wide posterodorsal domain in the pedicle lobe (@fig:ligands2 and @fig:s-ligands).
+At the gastrula stage, the transcripts are cleared from the anterior blastopore lip, and two distinct domains remain: a pair of broad lateral territories in the apical lobe, and a wide posterodorsal domain in the pedicle lobe (@fig:ligands2 and @fig:s-ligands2).
-While the posterior domain clears during gastrulation, the anterior territories expand ventrally and dorsally, encircling the apical lobe (@fig:ligands2 and @fig:s-ligands).
+While the posterior domain clears during gastrulation, the anterior territories expand ventrally and dorsally, encircling the apical lobe (@fig:ligands2 and @fig:s-ligands2).
 These anterior *wnt8* territories partially overlap with the anterior expression of *wnt1* ({@fig:doubles}I--L and {@fig:s-doubles}H).

-*wnt9* is initially detected in ventral cells internalized within the blastopore of late gastrula embryos (@fig:ligands2 and @fig:s-ligands).
+*wnt9* is initially detected in ventral cells internalized within the blastopore of late gastrula embryos (@fig:ligands2 and @fig:s-ligands2).
 They form a contiguous patch of mesodermal and endodermal cells expressing *wnt9* in the early larva.
-While the endodermal domain becomes elongated along the central portion of the gut, the mesodermal expression develops into a distinct bilateral pair of anterior domains (@fig:ligands2 and @fig:s-ligands).
+While the endodermal domain becomes elongated along the central portion of the gut, the mesodermal expression develops into a distinct bilateral pair of anterior domains (@fig:ligands2 and @fig:s-ligands2).

-*wnt10* is expressed in a posterior domain on the subterminal region of the pedicle lobe in gastrula and larval stages (@fig:ligands2 and @fig:s-ligands).
+*wnt10* is expressed in a posterior domain on the subterminal region of the pedicle lobe in gastrula and larval stages (@fig:ligands2 and @fig:s-ligands2).

-*wnt11* shows a terminal posterior domain during gastrulation that encircles the pedicle lobe in the early larva, and is reduced to a thin subterminal ventral stripe in the late larva (@fig:ligands2 and @fig:s-ligands).
+*wnt11* shows a terminal posterior domain during gastrulation that encircles the pedicle lobe in the early larva, and is reduced to a thin subterminal ventral stripe in the late larva (@fig:ligands2 and @fig:s-ligands2).
-We also detect *wnt11* in the central and posterior portions of the gut of the early larva stage (@fig:ligands2 and @fig:s-ligands).
+We also detect *wnt11* in the central and posterior portions of the gut of the early larva stage (@fig:ligands2 and @fig:s-ligands2).

 *wnt16* is expressed in lateral patches around the blastopore.
-During gastrulation, blastopore closure brings these patches together, forming a heart-shaped domain in the midline of the early larva (@fig:ligands2 and @fig:s-ligands).
+During gastrulation, blastopore closure brings these patches together, forming a heart-shaped domain in the midline of the early larva (@fig:ligands2 and @fig:s-ligands2).
-The *wnt16*-expressing cells localize to a central portion of the mantle lobe mesoderm (@fig:ligands2 and @fig:s-ligands).
+The *wnt16*-expressing cells localize to a central portion of the mantle lobe mesoderm (@fig:ligands2 and @fig:s-ligands2).

-*wntA* appears in the late gastrula as paired ventral domains at the posterior portion of the apical lobe (@fig:ligands2 and @fig:s-ligands).
+*wntA* appears in the late gastrula as paired ventral domains at the posterior portion of the apical lobe (@fig:ligands2 and @fig:s-ligands2).
-In the late larva, these anterior ectodermal domains are cleared, and *wntA* expression is activated in two anterior mesodermal bands next to the mouth (@fig:ligands2 and @fig:s-ligands).
+In the late larva, these anterior ectodermal domains are cleared, and *wntA* expression is activated in two anterior mesodermal bands next to the mouth (@fig:ligands2 and @fig:s-ligands2).

-Overall, Wnt genes are expressed in diverse, partially overlapping domains along the anteroposterior axis.
+Overall, Wnt genes are expressed in diverse, partially overlapping domains along the anteroposterior axis (@fig:summary-ligands1 and @fig:summary-ligands2).

 ## Frizzled genes are highly expressed and show gradual changes throughout embryogenesis